Transitions Abroad Home. Transitions Abroad Home.

 Atacama desert in Northern Chile.

-When I listened to stories about survival in barren winters by Mongolian herders or Greenland’s fishermen, witnessed the joy and excitement of a small Malian community huddled around a crackling TV to watch Obama’s inauguration, received a warm and unconditional welcome in one of Myanmar’s bush villages or in a favela in Rio, or met little veiled Yemeni girls fetching water or herding goats instead of playing with peers and going to school, a myriad of new worlds would open up to me.
+When I listened to stories about survival in barren winters by Mongolian herders or Greenland’s fishermen, witnessed the joy and excitement of a small Malian community huddled around a crackling TV to watch Obama’s inauguration, received a warm and unconditional welcome in one of Myanmar’s bush villages or a favela in Rio, or met little veiled Yemeni girls fetching water or herding goats instead of playing with peers and going to school, a myriad of new worlds would open up to me.

-Visiting nomads and their ger, Mongolia
+The author visited nomads and their ger, Mongolia.

 Visiting nomads and their ger, Mongolia.

-Little boy in Burkino Faso
+Little boy smiling at his dwelling in Burkino Faso.

 Little boy greeting me at a traditional dwelling in Burkina Faso.